 Though many celebrate Valentine’s Day with their partners, many others struggle with feelings of loneliness throughout the holiday.
 Learn how to feel less lonely by practicing self-love.

 February is known as the month of love, but many people can find this time of year to be a bit discouraging.
 As Valentine’s Day approaches, you’ve likely seen the stores filling their shelves with items meant for that “special someone.”
 For someone without a partner, however, these heart-shaped products can be a reminder of being alone.
 Since these feelings of loneliness and depression are so common in February, it’s important to remember to practice self-love.

 Whether you’re in a relationship or not, self-love is critical when it comes to becoming the best version of yourself.
 For those who will be spending the holiday alone, here are a handful of ways to foster self-love this Valentine’s Day and throughout the year.

-Be at Peace With Being Alone!
+Make Peace With Being Alone

-- Date Yourself: You have probably heard this before, but how many times have you actually done just that?
-Maybe this year is a good time to get out of your comfort zone and celebrate the fact that you can do things on your own.
-There is something to be said about those who know that their existence is not based on whether you have someone else in your life.
+When you can rewire the way you look at yourself, you can slowly but surely take steps in the direction that you deserve.
+There is something to be said about those who know that their existence is not based on whether they have someone else in their life.
 Be happy knowing that you have the freedom to make choices for yourself!